amaury1093/react-redux-auth0-kit/README.md

 HMR is unfortunately not enabled during development, because `create-react-app` doesn't support it.

 This boilerplate project includes React-friendly ESLint configuration.
+Run the following command to see linting errors:

 `yarn run eslint`